How to Choose the Best Type of Batteries for your Campervan Conversion

 Leverage the power of your van’s engine by installing a split charging system – as you drive you van’s alternator charges your batteries, keeping them topped up for your next destination.
 It’s an efficient and seamless solution, outputting significantly more power than solar alone and perfect for those who love to be on the move.

-our recommendation
+our verdict

-Renogy DC-DC Split Charger
+DC-DC Split Charger Pros & Cons

 Pros